openshift/openshift-pep/openshift-pep-010-docker-cartridges.md

 manifest and uses the `oo-admin-cartridge` tool to upload the manifest to the OpenShift Broker.
 The manifest contains the following information:

-1. A reference to a publicly available docker image for the cartridge.
+1. A reference to a publicly available docker image for the cartridge (cartridge image)
-2. A URL to a cartridge archive which contains a `prepare` script
+2. A path within the cartridge image that is the `prepare` script
 3. An optional URL to git repo to use as a template for the default git repo for the cartridge.
    The currently supported syntax using #&lt;commit&gt; at the end of the URL to denote a specific commit revision is supported.